ltonetwork/documentation/02-scenario/specification.md

-# Scenario
+# Live Contracts - Scenario

-## Abstract
+### Abstract

 A Live Contract scenario is a definition of procedure as a Finite State Machine.
 As an FSM the scenario can be visualized as flowchart and instantiated as a process.

-## Note to Readers
+### Note to Readers

 The issues list for this draft can be found at <https://github.com/legalthings/livecontracts-specifications/issues>.
 For additional information, see <http://livecontracts.io/>.

 To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.

-## Copyright Notice
+### Copyright Notice

 Copyright (c) 2017 LegalThings One.
 All rights reserved.